|Landscape in Carina Nebula [Courtesy NASA]||Spires on west facade of La Sagrada Familia cathedral, Barcelona, Spain

 The "science" camp in this war attack not just religious fundamentalists, but anyone who takes religion seriously, including numerous moderates who argue for a harmonious middle ground.
 One of these writers, in a single breathtaking sentence, decried religion as "violent, irrational, intolerant, allied to racism, tribalism, and bigotry, invested in ignorance and hostile to free inquiry, contemptuous of women and coercive toward children." (did he leave anything out?)
 [Hitchens2007, pg.
 56].
 In a similar vein, a prominent biologist recently asked us to imagine "a world with no religion ... no suicide bombers, no 9/11, ... no persecution of Jews as 'Christ killers,' ... no shiny-suited bouffant-haired televangelists fleecing gullible people of their money."
 [Dawkins2006, pg.
 23-24].

 Some of their criticisms must be acknowledged: there are indeed some translation errors, internal contradictions and historical difficulties in the Bible; numerous wars have been fought in the name of religion; and many religious figures and writers through the ages have opposed modern science.
 But the writings of the "new atheist" authors do not provide any new insights on these topics.
 No one who has studied the history of religion will be impressed by this superficial and polemic material.

 Scholars who have analyzed the writings of the "new atheists" have identified serious flaws in their work.
-For one thing, their "scientific" arguments against God do not have any credibility, since science, by its very definition, cannot say anything one way or the other about the existence or nature of a transcendent being.
+For one thing, their "scientific" arguments against God do not have any credibility, since science, by its very definition, cannot say anything one way or the other about the existence or nature of a supreme being.
 Another weakness is that the "new atheist" scholars presume that the empirical world studied by modern science comprises all of truth and reality.
 It may be easy to dismiss religion from this worldview, but it is just as easy to dismiss art, literature, music, philosophy, ethics and many other fields.
 For that matter, the atheist writers' own scientific materialist worldview would itself have to be questioned, since it cannot be derived from experimental science or mathematical reasoning, and thus must be accepted on faith.